2022 Los Angeles City Controller election

 The 2022 Los Angeles City Controller election was held on held on November 8, 2022, to elect the Los Angeles City Controller.
 Incumbent City Controller Ron Galperin was unable to seek a third term due to term limits, and unsuccessfully ran for California State Controller.
 However, he was serving an extended second term due to a law that shifted election dates from an off-year election to a midterm and statewide election year.
 Certified Public Accountant Kenneth Mejia defeated city councilmember Paul Koretz to become the 20th City Controller.

 Mejia and Koretz were the two frontrunners, with Mejia being a newcomer to city politics and Koretz being a veteran at a time of anti-incumbent sentiment.
 This sentiment was exacerbated by the subsequent City Council scandal in October.
 Mejia's campaign employed unconventional tactics such as displaying Los Angeles Police Department spending data on billboards, utilizing social media platforms like TikTok to interact with voters, and incorporating costumes and his two corgis into his campaign efforts.

-In the runoff election, Mejia secured a landslide victory over Koretz, becoming the first Asian American to be elected to a citywide office and the first Filipino elected official in Los Angeles.
+In the runoff election, Mejia secured a landslide victory over Koretz, receiving the most votes of any controller candidate in city history, becoming the first Asian American to be elected to a citywide office and the first Filipino elected official in Los Angeles.
 He is also the youngest and the first person of color to hold the position of City Controller in over a century.